deeppavlov/chatsky/docs/source/get_started.rst

 DFF has several important concepts:

-**Script**: First of all, to create a dialog agent it is necessary to create a dialog :py:class:`~dff.script.core.script.Script`.
+**Script**: First of all, to create a dialog agent it is necessary to create a dialog :py:class:`~chatsky.script.core.script.Script`.
 A dialog `script` is a dictionary, where keys correspond to different `flows`.
 A script can contain multiple scripts, which are flows too, what is needed in order to divide a dialog into sub-dialogs and process them separately.